LukeGrahamLandry/franca/devlog.md

-that was enough to make fn List work without #comptime. and the rest with only one argument. same thing for macro eval. same for multi-arg case in const_args_key. so now its only needed with #generic.
+that was enough to make fn List work without #comptime. and the rest with only one argument. same thing for macro eval. same for multi-arg case in const_args_key. so now its only needed with #generic. damn that was actually easy. all it needed was an extra infer_types in curry_const_args. well that was good for morale.

 ## (May 25/26/27)